abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

-Copy and paste "List" above, a Bash function, prepend it in ~/.bashrc file
+Click, copy "List.sh" above, then paste and prepend this Bash function inside ~/.bashrc file

-Find, list specific file and/or directory recursively with useful options;
+Find, list specific file and/or directory recursively with the same find utility useful options.

 Would print its:
 - Size                                         			-s